isomerpages/nparks-naturekakis/_nature-kakis-network/WHAT WE DO.md

 in May 2005, aimed at promoting community spirit and a gardening culture among Singapore residents, young and old.</p>
 <p></p>
-<p>As part of the Community in Bloom programme, Nature Kaki chapters can
+<p>As part of the Community in Bloom programme, Nature Kaki Chapters can
 champion or co-lead with community gardeners to develop community gardens in their precinct and plan activities to encourage residents and volunteers to participate in gardening activities together.</p>
 <p></p>
-<p>Nature Kaki chapters can also take the opportunity to empower more community
+<p>Nature Kaki Chapters can also take the opportunity to empower more community
 gardeners to share their experiences with the community through workshops and talks.</p>
 <p></p>